 - Use rideshares.
-One of the reasons people love Uber and Lyft is because of the built-in split cost feature.
+One of the reasons people love Uber is because of the built-in split cost feature.
 No more keeping track of who paid for which cab.

 - There’s an app for that.
 There are countless expense apps out there, but tricount is a great tool when planning a trip with friends.

 - Jar fund.
 Another alternative to tracking expenses is to create a “jar fund.”
 All members of the group contribute a set amount of money that goes onto a credit gift card.
 You can then use the card for meals, drinks, and other agreed-upon expenses.

 - Book accommodations or trips where you can pay in installments.
 This way if one person has to front the costs for accommodations, you can either divide the payment with installments or book with no deposit down so the other members of the group can pay the person back ahead of time.

 - Take out cash.
 It can get annoying if one person is always borrowing cash for tips or not exchanging enough money, so visit the bank before your trip.

 Important Tips for Traveling with Friends

 Following these tips can help keep everyone on the same page and prevent offense:

 - Know what annoys them, and tell them what annoys you.
 When I travel with friends, I let them know that I always need to have something small to eat in the morning before we go out and do anything.
 The sooner they know that something will bother you, the better.